Computing Curriculum Information

 Curriculum Leader: Mr Guest

-At Woodcroft, we follow the ‘Switched On Computing’ scheme of work, as recommended by National Association of Advisors for Computers in Education (NAACE).
+At Woodcroft, we have developed our own bespoke curriculum, linked to the ‘Switched On Computing’ scheme of work, as recommended by National Association of Advisors for Computers in Education (NAACE).

 This overview is adapted to meet our pupils needs on an ongoing basis.
 For more information on how we support and extend learning across the curriculum, including Computing as a distinct subject, please visit our AIM@Digital pages.